Aamet Calderón

-Aamet José Guillermo Calderón Tello (born 1 July 1998) is a Peruvian footballer who plays as a goalkeeper for Peruvian Liga 1 club Universitario de Deportes.
+Aamet José Guillermo Calderón Tello (born 1 July 1998) is a Peruvian footballer who plays as a goalkeeper for Peruvian Liga 1 club Atlético Grau on loan from Universitario de Deportes.

 Club career

 He played in the youth ranks of Universitario de Deportes.
 In 2017, he was briefly loaned to Cultural Santa Rosa in the Peruvian Second Division, where he played 2 matches.